 WexLabs for Teens

-These day-long, fast-paced programs incorporate interactive studio workshops and discussions with practicing professional artists who work across disciplines and often use new technologies in addition to traditional art forms.
-WexLab workshops are kept small, to allow for a lot of one-on-one mentoring.
+These daylong, fast-paced programs incorporate interactive studio workshops and discussions with professional artists who work across disciplines, often incorporating new technologies alongside traditional art forms.
+WexLab workshops maintain a small enrollment size to allow for plenty of one-on-one mentoring.
 The program is for teens ages 13–18 and older youth who are in high school or working on their GED.

 Surge Columbus: A Creative Circuit for Youth